-2520 E Franklin St, Suite 4 Pierre, South Dakota 57501 605.773.6369 1-800-265-9684 dhs.sd.gov/cdd.aspx
+811 E. 10th Street, Suite 21 Sioux Falls, SD 57103 605.773.6369 1-800-265-9684 dhs.sd.gov/cdd.aspx

-- TO: Interested Individuals
+TO: Interested Individuals

-- FROM: Arlene Poncelet, Director
+FROM: Jessica Lamb, Director

-- DATE: January 13, 2023
+DATE: January 23, 2025

-- SUBJECT: Applications for Council Membership
+SUBJECT: Applications for Council Membership

-The SD Council on Developmental Disabilities has terms ending for people with intellectual or developmental disabilities; parents/guardians of children with an intellectual or developmental disability; parents/guardians of an adult with an intellectual or developmental disability who cannot advocate for themselves; and a representative of a community based service provider (Community support provider, school, independent living, etc.).
+The SD Council on Developmental Disabilities has terms ending for persons with intellectual or developmental disabilities and parents/guardians of children with an intellectual or developmental disability; and potential vacancies for parents/guardians of an adult with an intellectual or developmental disability who cannot advocate for themselves.
 The Council is gathering applications from people who are interested in these positions.
-Those names will be forwarded to the Governor's Office in spring 2023 for appointment in the summer 2023.
+Those names will be forwarded to the Governor's Office in spring 2025 for appointment in the summer 2025.